wangshusen/CS583A-2019Spring/project/Project/proj.md

 - You must compare your fancy methods with simple baselines, e.g., random guess, all-positive, all-negative, simple linear models, and beat the baselines.
 The evaluation metric must be the one required by the competition.

-Submissions
+Submissions and Grading
 ---------

 - **Source code**.
 You must create a Github repository (or multiple repositories).
 Submit the URL of the repository to Canvas.
 Do NOT submit zip/tar packages.

-- **Report**.
+- **Document**.
 You must create a PDF document using LaTeX, Markdown, or Jupyper notebook; here is [a Latex template](https://github.com/wangshusen/CS583A-2019Spring/tree/master/project/LatexTemplate) and [a sample report](https://github.com/wangshusen/CS583A-2019Spring/blob/master/project/LatexTemplate/project.pdf).
+If you do not have LaTeX editor, you can use the online editor [OverLeaf](https://www.overleaf.com/read/xfbtvycjndyg).
 Please make the document short and concise!
 Page limit: 3~10 pages.
 Put the PDF file in your Github repository and submit the URL to Canvas.

 - **Scores and ranking.** Report your scores and ranking in the public leaderboard and the private leaderboard (if available).

+- The average grade is around $17 / 20 = 85\%$.
+It means on average, you will lose 3 points.
+Try to submit your project to Canvas 2 weeks before the deadline so that you will get feedbacks from the instructor and will be able to make corrections.

 Teamwork